pavanreddy21/chain-reactors-hackathon/README.md

-# Fullstack Agents Hackathon Starter
+# Fullstack Agents Hackathon Starter code

 Welcome to the Fullstack Agents hackathon!
 This starter gives you a complete AI-powered canvas application with real-world integrations.
 Utilizing [LlamaIndex](https://developers.llamaindex.ai), [Composio](https://docs.composio.dev), and [CopilotKit](https://docs.copilotkit.ai).

 ## About this starter

 This is a starter template for building AI-powered canvas applications using LlamaIndex, CopilotKit, and Composio.
 It provides a modern Next.js application with an integrated LlamaIndex agent that manages a visual canvas of interactive cards with real-time AI synchronization and external tool integrations (Google Sheets, for this example) through Composio.

 This is an example application that we built to help you get started quickly.
 Everything you see can be customized, replaced, augmented or built upon.